aws-samples/amazon-lex-v2-helper/README.md

 This repository contains a list of helper classes to handle Amazon Lex v2 responses and create requests.
 More specifically, it contains the following classes:
-* LexRequest: class to parse Amazon Lex requests
+* LexEvent: class to parse Amazon Lex requests
 * LexResponse: builder class to create Amazon Lex responses
 * LexEventDispatcher: utility class to define your intent handlers
-* IntentHandler: class providing basic intent functionality
+* EventHandler: class providing basic intent functionality

 Refer to the wiki section for more details!